apify/apify-cli/README.md

 ```

 **`Dockerfile` field**\
-If you specify path to to your Docker file under the `dockerfile` field, this file will be used for actor builds on the platform.
-If not specified, the system will looks for Docker files at `.actor/Dockerfile` and `Dockerfile`, in this order of preference.
+If you specify the path to your Docker file under the `dockerfile` field, this file will be used for actor builds on the platform.
+If not specified, the system will look for Docker files at `.actor/Dockerfile` and `Dockerfile` in this order of preference.

 **`Readme` field** \
-If you specify path to to your readme file under the `readme` field, the readme at this path will be used on the platform.
-If not specified, readme at `.actor/README.md` and `README.md` will be used, in this order of preference.
+If you specify the path to your readme file under the `readme` field, the readme at this path will be used on the platform.
+If not specified, readme at `.actor/README.md` and `README.md` will be used in this order of preference.

 **`Input` field**\
 You can embed your [input schema](https://docs.apify.com/actors/development/input-schema#specification-version-1) object directly in `actor.json` under `input` field.
 Alternatively, you can provide a path to a custom input schema.
-If not provided, input schema at `.actor/INPUT_SCHEMA.json` and `INPUT_SCHEMA.json` is used, in this order of preference.
+If not provided, the input schema at `.actor/INPUT_SCHEMA.json` and `INPUT_SCHEMA.json` is used in this order of preference.

 **`Storages.dataset` field**\
-You can define the schema of the items in your dataset under `storages.dataset` field.
-This can be either in a form of an embedded object, or a path to a json schema file.
+You can define the schema of the items in your dataset under the `storages.dataset` field.
+This can be either an embedded object or a path to a JSON schema file.
 You can read more about the schema of your actor output [here](https://docs.apify.com/actors/development/output-schema#specification-version-1).

 **Note on migration from deprecated config "apify.json"**\
 *Note that previously, actor config was stored in the `apify.json` file that has been deprecated.
 You can find the (very slight) differences and migration info in [migration guidelines](https://github.com/apify/apify-cli/blob/master/MIGRATIONS.md).*